 Each token minted 1:1 with a physical barrel, fully auditable and legally enforceable

 Tokenization directly addresses these inefficiencies by introducing transparency, speed, and programmability.
-Each token represents a physical barrel on a blockchain — minted 1:1, backed by verifiable custody, enriched with full metadata, and wrapped in a Singapore-law-compliant legal framework.
+Each token represents a physical barrel on a blockchain — minted 1:1, backed by verifiable custody, enriched with full metadata, and wrapped in a SEC-law-compliant legal framework.
 The digital twin that results is transferable, auditable, and programmable, enabling a range of financial applications that were previously structurally impossible.

 The infrastructure behind this project is a sophisticated blend of physical and digital systems, engineered to bridge the gap between a physical commodity and a programmable on-chain asset.